 The intro video you choose depends entirely on your existing brand and niche.
 Here are a range of samples to get those creative juices flowing.

 None of these look quite right?
-Check out the full catalog of custom branded intro videos for your channel and business.
+Check out our catalog of custom branded intro videos for your channel and business.